wvirany/BayesOpt/progress.md

 * Do we want to continuously update the mean function for `ConstantMeanTanimotoGP` as we observe new data in BO?

+# April

+### To Do:

+- [x] Pre-compute all fingerprints for the pool at initialization
+- [ ] Run all regression experiments -> For which targets are the performance differences largest?

 # March

 ### To Do: